greena13/redux-and-the-rest/README.md

 createStore(reducers, { users: stateBuilder.build() });
 ```

-It provides a `addCollection()` function for specifying a collection, which returns a builder scoped to that collection, so you can further specify state and projection values on that collection and its items.
+It provides a `addCollection()` function for specifying a collection, which returns a builder scoped to that collection, so you can further specify state and metadata values on that collection and its items.
 The `addCollection()` function accepts an optional params object, used to create the collection's key and an array of items in the collection, as its arguments.

 ```javascript
 // The default, unkeyed collection